Survivor Fellowship Program for Students

 AT EVERYTOWN, WE BELIEVE THAT YOUR STORY HAS POWER.

-Here at Everytown for Gun Safety, we believe in the power of elevating the voices of those who have lived experience with gun violence and know first-hand the long-lasting implications for communities, families, and individuals.
-In an age where facts are traded for hot takes and click bait, first-person narrative storytelling remains the strongest method of changing hearts and minds.
+At Everytown for Gun Safety, we believe in the power of elevating the voices of those who have a lived experience with gun violence and know firsthand the long-lasting implications for communities, families, and individuals.
+In an age where facts are traded for hot takes and clickbait, first-person narrative storytelling remains one of the strongest method of changing hearts and minds.

 Who is Eligible to Apply?